IceTeaAlchemist/CASPAR/readme.md

-This contains the current, most updated version of the CASPAR device code until someone makes me change the name.
+This contains the current, weekly updated version of the CASPAR device code until someone makes me change the name.